 Rune Stefansson holds an MA in Comparative Literature from the University of Copenhagen.
 He was born in Copenhagen in 1971 and lived in Munich from 2015 to 2017.
 Since then he moved to Bilbao in Spain.
-Since 2015 he has been a full-time novelist and freelance writer.
+Since 2015 he has been a full-time novelist and freelance writer and editor.

 Stefansson’s first book was published in 1998 at Tiderne Skifter.
 It is a journalistic portrait of a continent with the title Sydamerikas sjæl – reportage og interview (Soul of South America – reportages and interviews).